sabaudianin/portfoliodev/README.md

 # Contact Form with AntySpam - honeypot, zod validations in front & Server with same schema, rate limiting

+# Integrates with Resend to send messages to my inbox.

 # Framer Motions for Animations

 # Api route api/contact